A simple formalization of alpha-equivalence: Conclusion

 \section{Conclusion}

-Our goal was to investigate whether it is reasonable to formalize $\alpha$-equivalence of untyped $\lambda$-terms in the style of \citet{hindley1986introduction} and \citet{curry1958combinatory}.
-We have shown that our proposed definition of $\alpha$-equivalence satisfies standard properties commonly expected from it in the literature.
+Our goal in this paper was to investigate whether it is reasonable to formalize $\alpha$-equivalence of untyped $\lambda$-terms in the style of \citet{hindley1986introduction}, and \citet{curry1958combinatory}.
+To this end, we proposed an inductive definition of $\alpha$-equivalence, and showed that it satisfies standard properties commonly expected from it (and other relations for equational reasoning) in the literature.
 All our definitions and proofs have been formalized in the Rocq Prover.
-In addition, our in Rocq formalization includes a decision procedure for checking $\alpha$-equivalence.
-To demonstrate the feasibility of our approach, we provide a proof of the substitution lemma by explicitly using Barendregt’s Variable Convention.
+In addition, our Rocq formalization includes a decision procedure for deciding $\alpha$-equivalence of $\lambda$-terms.
+To demonstrate the feasibility of our approach, we also provide a proof of the substitution lemma by explicitly using Barendregt's variable convention.